 GDP Annual Growth Rate in Senegal averaged 3.65 percent from 1961 until 2021, reaching an all time high of 9.90 percent in the fourth quarter of 2015 and a record low of -6.55 percent in the fourth quarter of 1969.
 This page provides - Senegal GDP Annual Growth Rate - actual values, historical data, forecast, chart, statistics, economic calendar and news.
 Senegal GDP Annual Growth Rate - data, historical chart, forecasts and calendar of releases - was last updated on October of 2021.

-GDP Annual Growth Rate in Senegal is expected to be 0.80 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate GDP Annual Growth Rate in Senegal to stand at 3.50 in 12 months time.
-In the long-term, the Senegal GDP Annual Growth Rate is projected to trend around 4.00 percent in 2021 and 5.00 percent in 2022, according to our econometric models.
+GDP Annual Growth Rate in Senegal is expected to be 5.00 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
+In the long-term, the Senegal GDP Annual Growth Rate is projected to trend around 6.50 percent in 2022 and 8.60 percent in 2023, according to our econometric models.